Managing an Auto Insurance Policy (Expert Tips)

 Carriers will only cancel policies if it’s found that you’ve lied on the application.
 This is called a policy rescission.

 This is why car insurance binder letters are important.
 These documents make it possible for the carriers to give clients coverage right away.
 If you’re about to shop around for insurance and you need immediate coverage, don’t forget to print a binder.
+Learn more here: what is an auto insurance binder?

 How can I get a copy of my auto insurance certificate?